open-connectome-classes/StatConn-Spring-2015-Coursework/project/submission/imichaelnorris/README.md

 code is in the code directory

+downloading will use Python's urlib2 module and put the data into the code/data directory.

 Running
 ========
+Please cd into the code directory before running.

+Everything is written in Python 2.

 $ python project.py

-This will run

-Everything is written in Python 2.
+This will run the project, download data, and run parameter optimization to try to fit a Random Dot Product Graph model to the C. Elegans connectome.

 Required libraries
 ==================